Spencer Steer Player Props: Reds vs. Brewers

 Spencer Steer At The Plate

-- Steer has 59 hits to go with a slugging percentage of .500, both of which are tops among Cincinnati hitters this season.
+- Steer leads Cincinnati with 59 hits, batting .286 this season with 25 extra-base hits.

-- Among the qualifying batters in MLB action, he ranks 27th in batting average, 38th in on-base percentage, and 34th in slugging.
+- He ranks 31st in batting average, 42nd in on base percentage, and 34th in slugging among qualified hitters in MLB play.

-- Steer is batting .333 with two homers during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.